VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 * there are
   no [measurements](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#measurement)
   or [fields](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#field-key) in
-  VictoriaMetrics, metric name contains it all;
+  VictoriaMetrics, metric name contains it all.
+If measurement contains more than 1 field, then for VictoriaMetrics it will be multiple metrics;
 * there are no [buckets](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#bucket)
   or [organizations](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#organization), all
   data in VictoriaMetrics is stored in global namespace or within